We recognise the key role that parents and carers play in the education of their child. Parents and carers share our expectations:

 - Bring a special skill to school and talk to our children (i.e. Science week)

-- Join the 'Friends of Long Lawford ' (FOLLs) in helping to raise funds for school
+- Join the 'Friends of Long Lawford School' (FOLLS) in helping to raise funds for school

 How do I get involved?

-Let your child's teacher know if you have any particular skills which you think will be useful in the classroom, or speak to Mrs Lorraine Grant our School Business Manager to find out more.
+Let your child's teacher know if you have any particular skills which you think will be useful in the classroom, or speak to Mrs L Grant our School Business Manager to find out more.
+FOLLS also have their own page on our website, which can be accessed here.

-We believe that attendance at school is vital not only for a child's ability to learn and achieve, but also for the social skills they learn interacting with their peers and adults; for learning habits that will last into later life and for equipping them to compete in employment and the working world.
+We believe that attendance at school is vital not only for a child's ability to learn and achieve, but also for the social skills they learn interacting with their peers and adults.
+Regular attendance helps to forge positive learning habits that will last into later life, equipping children to compete in employment and the working world.
 Research also shows the positive impact that good school attendance has on the academic achievement of pupils.

 We expect all children to attend every day on time, unless there are exceptional circumstances such as illness.
 As a school we do all we can to encourage the children to attend and to put in place appropriate procedures.